NETWAYS/check_logstash/README.md

 While `check_logstash` is the finished plugin you can use, you might want to change something and rebuild the script.

 Simply issue the `rake` command (if you have Rake installed) and it will run tests (and rubocop when all cops are pleased) and create the script from the library files. *Don't change the `check_logstash` file since it will be overwritten by Rake, change the files in `lib/` instead.

+## Repositories ##

+You can find some rpm packaged versions of `check_logstash` at [my repo](http://devel.widhalm.or.at/mirror/pub/).
+Be prepared that I might change the location to a more Netways or Icinga specific repository when my build process matured a bit.